ibm-cloud-docs/vpc/fl-using.md

 {:DomainName: data-hd-keyref="DomainName"}

 # About flow logs
 {: #flow-logs}

 The IBM Cloud Flow Logs Beta is only available to whitelisted users.
 Contact your IBM Sales representative if you are interested in getting early access.
 {:preview}

 {{site.data.keyword.cloud}} Flow Logs enable the collection, storage, and presentation of Internet Protocol (IP) traffic going to and from networks within your Virtual Private Cloud (VPC).
 Flow logs can help with a number of tasks, including:

 * Troubleshooting why specific traffic isn't reaching an instance, which helps to diagnose restrictive security group rules.
 * Monitoring the traffic that is reaching your instance.
 * Adhering to compliance regulations.
 * Determining the overall health of network monitoring.
 * Assisting with root cause analysis.

 ## Overview of features
 {: #fl-overview-of-features}

-* Availablility in all Multi-Zone Regions (MZRs) worldwide, providing global solutions
+* Availability in all Multi-Zone Regions (MZRs) worldwide, providing global solutions
 * Network-centric lifecycle and operations management
 * Conveniently stores collector output in IBM Cloud Object Storage (COS)
 * Metered pricing for services billed on a consumption basis